-Applications are made through the:
+Applications are made through the university's application portal:

 Applications are considered as soon as references and transcripts have been submitted.
-You can usually expect to hear if your application has been approved within four weeks.
+You can usually expect during normal times to hear if your application has been approved within four weeks.
 The MSc in Behavioural and Economic Science (Science Track) is listed under Psychology with the code C8P7.
 The Economics Track is listed with the code C8P8.